 I try to look at things from a historical perspective rather than just what’s happening in this decade or century.
 I look at the progress of languages over centuries and millennia – my book Empires of the Word starts in 3000 BC and ends in modern times.
 Each of us only lives two or three generations, so it’s quite difficult for us to get that perspective without really striving for it.
 When it comes to languages, we tend to be familiar only with the one that we use on a daily basis.
 When we are also conscious that in the last century or two that language has spread out all over the world, it gives us a very foreshortened perspective.
 What I’m trying to do is to correct that.

 There have been many lingua francas and English, although it is the most widespread that we know of, is a relative latecomer.
-We still can’t tell the full form of its life history yet because if you look at a really established lingua franca like Latin it lasted for one and a half millennia.
-Just when it was thought that it was on its way out with the collapse of the Western Roman Empire, it got a new lease of life through its association with the Catholic church.
+And we still can’t tell the full form of its life history yet.
+If you look at a really established lingua franca like Latin, it lasted for one and a half millennia.
+And just when it was thought that it was on its way out with the collapse of the Western Roman Empire, it got a new lease of life through its association with the Catholic Church.
 So these things are difficult to predict.

 As things stand at the moment, the forces that have put English where it is – which mostly had to do with global economic power, first of the British Empire and then the United States – have come to the point where they are being overtaken.
 The crucial thing is that what put English where it is today is not going to be a feature in the future, and one has to think how the world is going to react to that.
 There will be other dominant powers which have non-English languages associated with them, notably the so-called BRIC countries – Brazil, Russia, India and China.